-Most judges in civil disputes probably took an introductory tax course in law school, but they seldom have the tax expertise of, say, a Tax Court judge.
-That can make tax gross-ups an ideal subject for expert testimony.
-Indeed, it seems almost inevitable that a court facing claims for taxes as an item of damages must determine what taxes are payable, or, if they have already been paid, whether the payer took appropriate tax positions.
+Most judges in civil disputes may have taken an introductory tax class in law school, but they hardly have the tax expertise of, say, a Tax Court judge.

+That can make this an ideal subject for expert testimony.
+Indeed, it seems almost inevitable that a court facing claims for taxes as an item of damages must actually determine what taxes are payable.
+If the taxes have already been paid, the court may need to determine whether the payor took appropriate tax positions.

-That is sticky, and it may account for some of the frustration courts seem to express when they discuss tax issues.
-For example, the court in LaSalle Talman Bank had to decide whether the award would be considered a return of capital.
+This is sticky, and may account for some part of the frustration courts seem to evince when they discuss tax issues.
+For example, the court in LaSalle Talman Bank had to consider whether the award would be considered a return of capital.
 The court referenced testimony from several expert witnesses.
-Ultimately, the court concluded that it had "no reason to believe that the Internal Revenue Service would treat the reimbursement of this cost item as a replacement of a capital asset."
+Ultimately, the court concluded that "we have no reason to believe that the Internal Revenue Service would treat the reimbursement of this cost item as a replacement of a capital asset."28